Updated: September 18, 2024

 KEY TAKEAWAYS

-• Investors can take advantage of the rise in yields — which move in the opposite direction of bond prices — by extending duration, which is a measure of a bond’s interest rate sensitivity.
+- Investors can take advantage of the potential decline in yields — which move in the opposite direction of bond prices — by extending duration, which is a measure of a bond's interest rate sensitivity.

-With interest rates at the highest levels in since 20071, investors are rotating back into core fixed income.
-The iShares Core U.S. Aggregate Bond ETF (AGG), for example, has taken in $10.7 billion of inflows this year, reflecting this shift.2
+With interest rates at the highest levels in since 2007,1 investors are rotating back into core fixed income before interest rates potentially fall.
+The iShares Core U.S. Aggregate Bond ETF (AGG), for example, has taken in $12.4 billion of inflows this year, reflecting this shift.2

-History suggests it’s not too late for investors to increase their fixed-income allocations, as core bond yields just reached 5.1% as of 8/15/20233.
-The last time yields were over 5% was in October 2008 and the return of the Bloomberg Aggregate Bond Index was 13.79% next 12 months.
-This occurred as bonds had positive returns both from income and capital appreciation over the next 12-month period following yields at these 5% levels4.
-Investors can take advantage of the rise in yields — which move in the opposite direction of bond prices — by extending duration with AGG.
+History suggests it's not too late for investors to increase their fixed-income allocations.
+The return of the Bloomberg US Aggregate Bond Index, a measure of the taxable bond market, averaged 6.5% in the 12 months following the first interest rate cut.
+This occurred as bonds had positive returns both from income and capital appreciation over the next 12-month period following a reduction in the overnight rates.3 Investors can take advantage of the fall in yields — which move in the opposite direction of bond prices — by extending duration with AGG.

-(Duration is a measure of interest rate sensitivity — for every 1% rise in interest rates a bond’s price will decline by the duration.
-For a bond with a duration of 5 years, the bond’s price will decline by about 5% if interest rates rise by 1%.
-So if rates rise from here, a bond’s prices will likely decline.
+(Duration is a measure of interest rate sensitivity — for every 1% fall in interest rates a bond's price will increase by the duration.
+For a bond with a duration of 5 years, the bond's price will increase by about 5% if interest rates fall by 1%.
+So, if rates fall from here, a bond's prices will likely increase.
 However, the total return of a bond includes both the income payments and any change in price.
 With a 5% yield, rates would need to rise by about 1% to cause a negative total return over a one year holding period.)

 Bloomberg US Aggregate Bond Index yields